DoTheEvo/veeam-prometheus-grafana/README.md

 Differs from VM backup in a way files are stored, no vbk and vib files, but bunch of `vblob` files.<br>
-Also, long term retention requires an archive repository, not available in free version.
+Also, long term retention requires an archive repository, not available in community edition.

 #### Agent backup - Managed by server